rasprague/eyesey-piboy/README.md

 ### Usage:
  - Connect a display to the first hdmi out
- - Boot up your Raspi
+ - Boot up your RasPi
+ - (Via SSH) Run the `~/Eyesy/start_web.sh` script to start the web services.
+Then you can start/stop the video engine from the web editor - see below.

    In order to control Eyesy you
-   will have to use the TouchOSC Android (or iOS) app (see below).
+   will have to use the TouchOSC Android (or iOS) app (see below) or a MIDI controller.

 ### Control:

 **Control via TouchOSC:**
 - Download and install the TouchOSC app for your iOS or Android device (it is not free, I've been looking for free/opensource alternatives, please let me know if you know one; nevertheless, this app is well developped and it's also nice to suppot this kind of effort I believe)